 If you have a particular university course in mind, then look at the entry requirements to help you make an informed choice.
 Remember too that some courses are so over-subscribed that even having three A grades might not be enough to secure a place, so choosing a subject which you like, but don’t usually score very highly in, could damage your chances of getting in.

-Vocational pathways at Level 3 will be decided according to the needs and aspirations of the cohort and to
+Vocational pathways at Level 3 are available to the needs and aspirations of the cohort and to integrate with

 These are exactly the kind of issues and options we will discuss with you before you make your final choice.
 This task is a shared one.